The Best Headphones with Mic – For Video Calls & Online Meetings

 Keep in mind, some of these aren’t dedicated talking headsets but just regular headphones with a decent built-in microphone.
 You have to adjust expectations for each category.

 Boom mic with noise cancellation are much better.
 More on this below.

 The Best Headphones with Microphone

 1. Plantronics Voyager Focus B825 – best dedicated

 Plantronics Voyager Focus B825 are on-ear Bluetooth headphones built for enterprise platforms.
 Best choice for office work.

 Should You Buy These?

 The comfortable and easy-to-use Bluetooth headset is ideal for active professionals that often use a computer or mobile communications in noisy environments.

 First of all, the Bluetooth 4.1 technology gives a stable connection up to 98 feet (30 m) while the battery life provides up to 12 hours of talking (and roughly 15 hours of listening).

 The ANC (active noise cancelation) helps block out distracting sounds which is great for a noisy office.
 You also get the built-in smart sensors that automatically mute/unmute music (and answer/hang-up calls) by simply taking off the headset.
 It’s a really nice feature.

 Now, when it comes to the microphone, the mic-arm can be shifted to either left or right ear.
 And, soft foam earpads make it extremely comfortable and easy to use for multiple hours per day.

 When the Plantronics Voyager is seated on the charging cradle, it leans to one side.
 This is a bit impractical since the headset can swing around or even fall out of its crib.

-Even though the Plantronics headset is focused on delivering conference calls it has stellar sound quality.
+Even though the Plantronics headset is focused on delivering office calls, it has stellar sound quality.
 The sound is nice and warm with subtle bass enhancement, well-rounded treble and clear high-end.
 It also doesn’t distort on high volumes which is undoubtedly a plus.

 Plantronics has a long and well-deserved reputation for delivering high-end products, and the Voyager Focus B825 set surely fits amongst them.
 It’s the perfect headset for professionals who make calls all the time.